Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Introduction

 Drift between ionic and neutral species in MHD shocks has been proposed as a way to help overcome the energy barrier in reaction (\ref{eq:react}) \citep{Draine_1980, Flower+Pineau_des_Foret+Hartquist_1985}. \citet[][hereafter MML15]{Myers+McKee+Li_2015} analyzed MHD turbulence simulations with an isothermal equation of state for the purpose of addressing the CH$^+$ abundance and found that the contribution to the reaction rate from ion-neutral drift was the dominant effect responsible for generating CH$^+$.

+\newtext{In disagreement with the results of MML15 are those of \citet[][hereafter V17]{Valdivia+Godard+Hennebelle+etal_2017}.
+V17 ran a two-phase, colliding flow MHD simulation and found that CH$^+$ was \textit{not} primarily produced by high ion-neutral drift velocities in their simulations.
+Their simulations also under-produced CH$^+$ relative to observations, for reasons that they discuss.
+For one, it seems that the ion-neutral drift velocity distribution is not converged, and these velocities increase in magnitude at higher resolution.
+Second, due to the nature of colliding flow simulations that inject a single, warm phase of ISM into the box, they likely underestimate the $\HH$ fraction in low density regions.
+As well, highly excited $\HH$ may help to overcome the high reaction barrier present in reaction \ref{eq:react}.}

-Like MML15, we have run ideal MHD turbulence simulations to understand the abundance of CH$^+$.
+\newtext{Our approach bears more similarity to that of MML15.} Like MML15, we have run ideal MHD turbulence simulations to understand the abundance of CH$^+$.
 We use the same abundances of H, $\HH$, $e^-$, C, and O, the same mean density, and the same box size to make our simulations as directly comparable to theirs as possible.
 Two of our simulations use a low initial magnetic field strength (0.5 $\mu$G), and two use a high magnetic field strength (4.5 $\mu$G).
 Two are run with an isothermal equation of state as in MML15, and two are run with an adiabatic ($\gamma = 5/3$) equation of state with heating and cooling processes included throughout the simulation.
 For all of our simulations, we also estimate the ambipolar diffusion heating in each cell with a post-processing scheme described in section~\ref{sec:adheat}.
-This effect is separate from the

-streaming-induced enhancement of the reaction rate, and similarly important.
+This effect is separate from the streaming-induced enhancement of the reaction rate, and similarly important.
 In our simulations, the ambipolar diffusion heating rate can become the dominant heating term in the low density regions where MML15 determined the majority of CH$^+$ is produced.
 We present maps of total column density and $\HH$ rotational line intensities for those simulations that include heating and cooling processes throughout in Fig.~\ref{fig:column_density}.

 Because turbulence leads to disorder in the magnetic field, we check to see whether the proposed levels of MHD turbulence are consistent with observations of polarized emission from aligned dust grains \citep{Planck_int_results_xxi_2015,Planck_2018_XII}.